 Today, however, South Africa is facing an extraordinary set of challenges.
 Nowhere else in the world inequality is as high as in South Africa.
 During the last decade, there has been consistent low growth, an increasing dependence on the informal sector and a weakening of political institutions.
 The legacy of the Apartheid-era spatial planning is still hampering the competitiveness of urban areas, revealing a critical need for better and more inclusive infrastructure development.
 Further, the fiscal position is deteriorating, resulting from weak economic growth and the precarious finances of state-owned enterprises.
 Poverty has remained high and the unemployment rate has reached 30 percent overall, with over 50 percent for young people.

 What are SECO’s objectives?

-From 2017 to 2020, a total of some CHF 55 million is earmarked for SECO’s economic development cooperation with South Africa.
+From 2021 to 2024, a total of some CHF 55 million is foreseen for SECO’s economic development cooperation with South Africa.

 CP South Africa GIFs HD (ZIP, 396 MB, 21.06.2021)Download the above presentation in HD quality